BMW warns of pandemic risks as third-quarter profit rebounds

 FRANKFURT (Reuters) - BMW's BMWG.DE third-quarter profit rose almost 10% thanks to Chinese demand for luxury cars, but the German automaker warned a new wave of coronavirus infections sweeping Europe and the United states posed a "considerable" risk to its business.

-Sales of luxury cars reached a new record in the quarter, but the cautious outlook sent BMW shares lower on Wednesday.
+Sales of luxury models such as the 8 series and X7 helped the carmaker reach a new sales record in the quarter, but the cautious outlook sent BMW shares lower on Wednesday.

 “After a more stable phase in the economic environment in the third quarter, the pandemic is now clearly regaining momentum,” BMW said.